-Have musical fun with this ESL songs teaching pack.
+Have musical fun with these English songs for beginners.

 Use with stories 1-10 or alone

 1. 16 songs in mp3 in different musical styles

 3. Songs activity book with actions for the songs, ideas and games.

 4. Masks of the characters in the songs to wear for dialogues and acting out the songs.
 In colour and in black and white for a craft.

 5. PowerPoint movies of the songs with words, pictures and music, ideal for online lessons

 Extracts – English songs for beginners